 Harry Potter vs Percy Jackson: Who Has Better Fighting Skills?

 Let’s start this off by saying that Harry Potter can fight.
 If he hadn’t, he would not have survived the many brutal and violent fights he went through.
-Sure, in regards to his dueling prowess, Harry is not on the same level as Voldemort, Dumbledore, or even Snape.
+Sure, in regard to his dueling prowess, Harry is not on the same level as Voldemort, Dumbledore, or even Snape.

 However, he has definitely proven to be one of the best fighters in the series.
-Much of his success in duels come from luck, but also from intuition and knowing how to act and act quickly.
+Much of his success in duels comes from luck, but also from intuition and knowing how to act and act quickly.
 But despite this, he is a great wizard when it comes to Defense against the Dark Arts, so it’s not all luck or intuition.
 He is likely to get even better as he grows older and becomes an Auror.

 Although Harry usually uses spell-based attacks, in some instances he had to physically attack his enemies, using punches and kicks, and even resorted to attacking a Dementor with his wand for it to release him.
 Unfortunately for him, this time he is fighting a particularly tough opponent, who is a natural-born warrior.